AppImageCommunity/pkg2appimage/README.md

 This repository is intended to showcase the [AppImage](http://appimage.org) format and [AppImageKit](https://github.com/probonopd/AppImageKit) software used to create AppImages.
 Upstream projects are encouraged to use this showcase to produce their own __upstream packaging__ AppImages, as some projects (like [Subsurface](https://subsurface-divelog.org) already do).

-## :warning: IMPORTANT NOTICE

-In https://github.com/AppImage/AppImages/commit/798093a8b2b41b8a32fb1cc5301bcab9ed5f2cb8 we reorganized this repository to simplify its structure and make it easier to understand.
-Unfortunately this requires existing links to this repository to be updated.
-We apologize for the inconvenience caused.

-* `recipes/meta/Recipe` was renamed to `pkg2appimage` to better reflect its nature
-* `recipes/meta` was moved to `recipes/`
-* Legacy recipes were moved to `legacy/`.
-They should be converted to `.yml` recipes

 ## Usage

 There are [multiple ways](https://github.com/probonopd/AppImageKit/wiki/Creating-AppImages) to generate AppImages.
 If you already have existing binaries (either in archive or `.deb` format or a ppa) then the recommended way to convert these to an AppImage is to write a [.yml description file](https://github.com/AppImage/AppImages/tree/master/recipes) and run it with [pkg2appimage](https://github.com/AppImage/AppImages/tree/master/pkg2appimage):